awsdocs/aws-sam-developer-guide/doc_source/sam-property-api-apiauth.md

 Configure authorization to control access to your API Gateway API\.

-For more information and examples for configuring access using AWS SAM see [Controlling Access to API Gateway APIs](serverless-controlling-access-to-apis.md) in the AWS Serverless Application Model Developer Guide\.
+For more information and examples for configuring access using AWS SAM see [Controlling access to API Gateway APIs](serverless-controlling-access-to-apis.md) in the AWS Serverless Application Model Developer Guide\.

 ## Syntax<a name="sam-property-api-apiauth-syntax"></a>